 An originator MLD shall not update the receive status for an MPDU corresponding to a block ack agreement that has already been positively acknowledged.

+The originator MLD contains a transmit buffer control for each <peer MLD, TID> tuple under a block ack agreement, independently of the number of links that are setup to submit MPDUs for transmission and releases transmit buffers upon receiving BlockAck frames from the recipient MLD.

 A recipient MLD shall maintain a single common receive reordering buffer for each <peer MLD, TID> tuple under a block ack agreement, independently of the number of links that are setup.
 The receive reordering buffer shall be responsible for reordering MSDUs or A-MSDUs so that MSDUs or A-MSDUs are eventually passed up to the next MAC process in order of received sequence number.